 laid a peach-colored egg mass 20 mm in diameter with 3 1/2 whorls.

-Big Island, Maui, Molokai and Oahu: widely distributed in the Indo-Pacific.
+Big Island, Maui, Molokai, Oahu and Niihau: widely distributed in the Indo-Pacific.

 was listed as Chromodoris imperialis

 (Pease, 1860) in Kay, 1979 as well as Kay & Young, 1969.
 It was also listed as Chromodoris

 in Bertsch and Johnson, 1981.
 It was named

 for the white spots covering the notum.
 It's listed as Chromodoris albopunctata (corrected in 2019 printing) and referred

 to as the "white-spotted nudibranch" in Hoover, 1998 & 2006.
 It was